p-ja/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

 Duration: 40 minutes

-In this lab, you will learn how to build and deploy both frontend as well as backend Spring applications to Azure Spring Apps.
-In order to develop a high-level grasp of how to deploy and operate the same, you will first attempt to setup a very basic hello-world spring boot app.
-After that, you will configure Spring Cloud Gateway, deploy the frontend and backend apps of acme-fitness (the demo application you will use in this lab), and verify that you can access the frontend as well as backend.
+In this lab, you will learn how to build and deploy both frontend and backend Spring applications to Azure Spring Apps.
+In order to develop a high-level grasp of how to deploy and operate the same, you will first attempt to setup a very basic hello-world Spring Boot app.
+After that, you will configure Spring Cloud Gateway, deploy the frontend and backend apps of acme-fitness (the demo application you will use in this lab), and verify that you can access the frontend as well as the backend.
 Additionally, you will change the Spring Cloud Gateway rules for these backend apps and set them up to communicate with the Application Configuration Service and the Service Registry.

-### Exercise 1: Deploy a Hello World service to f-E
+### Exercise 1: Deploy a Hello World service to ASA-E

-In this task, you will try to deploy a very simple hello-world spring boot app to get a high-level understanding of how to deploy an ASA-E app and access it.
+In this task, you will try to deploy a very simple hello-world Spring Boot app to get a high-level understanding of how to deploy an ASA-E app and access it.

 1. If you are not logged in already, click on the Azure portal shortcut that is available on the desktop and log in with the below Azure credentials.

     * **Azure Username/Email**: <inject key="AzureAdUserEmail"></inject>
     * **Azure Password**: <inject key="AzureAdUserPassword"></inject>

-1. Now open Git Bash from the start menu, click on the windows button and open **Git Bash**.
+1. Now open Git Bash from the start menu, click on the windows button, and open **Git Bash**.

      ![](Images/gitbash.png)